ajkroeg/PracticeMakesPerfect/README.md

 `sensorLockXP` - int, XP awarded to player for using Sensor Lock ability.

+`AMSKillsXP`- float, XP awarded for missile "kills" for AMS.
+Added together per-AMS attack sequence and rounded to integer.

 `missionXPEffects` - float, multiplier for bonus XP awarded for effects as a function of Mission XP.
 Functions in tandem with `missionXPeffectBonusDivisor` below to approximate a per-effect bonus.

 `missionXPeffectBonusDivisor` - int, divisor of <i>total bonus XP awarded via the dictionaries below, or `effectXP`</i> in order to approximate a per-effect XP bonus based on contract XP.
 The resulting bonus follows the formula `ContractXP * missionXPEffects * effectXP / missionXPeffectBonusDivisor`.
 Thus, for 3 effects defined in the dictionaries with flat-rate bonuses of 35, 50, and 75, a `missionXPeffectBonusDivisor` value of 50 to 55 would give be recommended.